populationgenetics/exercises/Population_structure/ExerciseStructure_2024.md

 - pop.info

 First, we want to look at the data (like you always should *before* doing any analyses).
 The command `wc -l FILENAME` counts the number of lines in a given file (if you replace "FILENAME" by the name of that file).
+Use this and the information about the content of the files to answer the following question:

 <br />
 **Q1: How many samples and variants do the downloaded PLINK file-set consist of?**

 <br />